jfrog/terraform-provider-artifactory/docs/resources/virtual_docker_repository.md

 * `repositories` - (Optional) The effective list of actual repositories included in this virtual repository.
 * `description` - (Optional)
 * `notes` - (Optional)
+* `resolve_docker_tags_by_timestamp` - (Optional) When enabled, in cases where the same Docker tag exists in two or more of the aggregated repositories, Artifactory will return the tag that has the latest timestamp.
+Default values is `false`.

 ## Import